The Absolute Best Barbecue Restaurants In The US

 Hometown Bar-B-Que - New York City

 When you think of good barbecue, you probably think of southern states, a bunch of big pits filled with wood and meat smoking all day long, and an assortment of side dishes that just scream "comfort food."
 You probably don't think of New York City, that's for sure.
 But don't let the Big Apple fool you.
 Amongst the many, many wonderful foods that can be had in New York City, there's also some amazing barbecue.
-To that end, Hometown Bar-B-Que in Brooklyn, New York might just convince you with its southern-style barbecue.
+To that end, Hometown Bar-B-Que in Brooklyn, New York, might just convince you with its southern-style barbecue.

 Reviews of Hometown Bar-B-Que certainly shore up that reputation.
 Of the brisket, one reviewer wrote, "If there was one reason to come here, it's this (and the cornbread).
 Love the fatty bits, so tender and lovingly smoked.
 Goes perfectly with the bbq and hot sauce, both a bit sweet, flavorful, nothing like the typical bottled versions."
 If you're worried you won't be able to find good barbecue in New York City, worry not.
 Hometown Bar-B-Que has you covered.

-4 Rivers Smokehouse - Winter Park, Florida
+4 Rivers Smokehouse - Multiple locations, Florida

 One review of 4 Rivers Smokehouse will convince you to stop in the next time you're in Winter Park.
 "Simply everything is amazing!!!" it raves.
 "Everything from pork to brisket to chicken to all of the sides!
 Meats are always tender, well-seasoned, with the right kick of smoke [...]
 Even the sauces are pleasantly surprising!"